Gonchabegüm Nakhchivanski

-Gonchabegüm Nakhchivanski (Qönçəbəyim Naxçıvanski; born 1827, Nakhchivan, Nakhchivan Khanate, - died ?, Russian Empire) Azerbaijani poetess.
-Daughter of the last Nakhichevan Khan Ehsan Khan Nakhichevansky.
+Gonchabegüm Nakhchivanski (Qönçəbəyim Naxçıvanski; born 1827, Nakhchivan, Nakhchivan Khanate, - died ?, Russian Empire) was an Azerbaijani poet.
+She was the daughter of the last Nakhichevan Khan Ehsan Khan Nakhichevansky.

 Life

 She was born in 1827 in Nakhchivan.
 In 1837 she entered the Russian school that opened in the city, where she learned Russian and Persian.
 She was also a member of the poetic meeting "Goncha i-Ulfat".
 She wrote her own lyrical poems under the pseudonym "Begüm".
 According to her own words, she wrote some parts of the parts of Şhahzade Ibrahim dastan.
-In 1845, the Georgian poet N. M. Baratashvili, who met with Ehsan Khan, also met with the poetess.
+In 1845, the Georgian poet N. M. Baratashvili, who met with Ehsan Khan, also met with Nakhchivanski.
 He was interested in her creative activity and dedicated his work “Song of Gonchabegüm ” to her.
 He also translated one of her poems into the Georgian alphabet and sent it to Tbilisi for translation.
 To perform this poem at solemn events, he advised to turn to the khanende singers Sattar and Jafar of Sheki.
 According to I.K.
 Enikolopov, Sattar performed one of her poems translated by Baratashvili in Georgian language.